fosrl/blueprints/README.md

   <a href="https://docs.pangolin.net/manage/blueprints">Blueprints Docs</a>
 </p>

-Community repository of ready-to-use Pangolin Blueprints for applications.
+Community library of ready-to-use Pangolin Blueprints for applications.

 ## Some Available Blueprints